Tuesday’s Tribute: Friendship Lost

 I have discussed with our mutual good friends many times that we are too old and have too much history together to let minor disagreements, slights or unintentional cruelties stand in the way of our continuing relationships.
 Our friendships are simply too valuable to let anything come between us.

-So it is your loss, at this point.
-You have missed out on so much since you chose to distance yourself from me.
-You’ve never met my fabulous sons, you’ve never been over to visit us here in the Hickok Homestead where you and I spent so many hours and had so much fun all those years ago, and you’ve voluntarily given up the chance to let me have your back and celebrate your victories with you.
+So it is his loss.
+He has missed out on so much since he chose to distance himself from me.
+He’s never met my fabulous sons, he’s never been over to visit us here in the Hickok Homestead where we spent so many hours and had so much fun all those years ago, and he’s voluntarily given up the chance to let me have his back and celebrate his victories with him.
 Those are things that I am really good at, as the rest of our old gang can attest.
 I am loyal, steadfast, and would never hurt anyone deliberately.
-I thought you knew that.
+I thought he knew that.

-And just for the record: I have devoted my professional life to fighting for your civil rights.
-You’re welcome.
-Dude, your sexual orientation was never and is not now an issue.
-So get over yourself already.
+And just for the record: I have devoted my professional life to fighting for his civil rights.
+His sexual orientation was never and is not now an issue.
+So he need to get over himself already.

-And know that in spite of it all, I wish you only health, happiness, and equality.
+And know that in spite of it all, I wish him only health, happiness, and equality.

 @Frances; Hey, it is always nice to see that you dropped by and to know that you have my back.
 I appreciate it and can’t wait to see you in beautiful NYC.
 My Student of the Year will be with me and we are going to have a wonderful time.
 Order up some lovely weather for us, ok?